krishnaku/pypcalc/docs/holland.md

-# Compatibility of Holland's Signal/Boundary Framework with the Presence Calculus Metamodel
+# Compatibility of Holland's Signal/Boundary Framework with the Presence Calculus metamodel

 John Holland’s Signal/Boundary framework offers a conceptual foundation for understanding complex adaptive systems (CAS).
-While originally designed for modeling of adaptation and emergence, in a CAS,
-its core notions—**signals** and **boundaries**—are fully compatible with the Presence Calculus metamodel.
+While originally designed for modeling of adaptation and emergence, in a CAS, its core notions—**signals** and **boundaries**—are fully compatible with the Presence Calculus metamodel.

 ## Conceptual Alignment